keptn-sandbox/litmus-service/README.md

 - The `ChaosExperiment` custom resources (CRs)
 - The RBAC (`serviceaccount`, `role`, `rolebinding`) associated with the chaos test

-Execute the following commands to setup these dependencies:
+Execute the following commands to setup these dependencies for a demo setup:

 ```console
 kubectl apply -f ./test-data/litmus/litmus-operator-v1.8.1.yaml